 Q: How do COVID vaccines work?

 A: As is the case with other illnesses such as influenza, COVID vaccination will help your body create antibodies to prevent contracting severe COVID disease.
-Even if you do become infected, chances are that you will not experience symptoms or they will be mild.

 Q: The Pfizer success rate is roughly 95%.
 What was the approximate sampling population size for that success rate?